 What is your current job role?

-Respondents rate or select options for multiple items in a table.
+Respondents rate or select answer options for multiple items in a table.

 When to use: Best for rating multiple related items using the same scale efficiently.